Frequently Asked Questions

 Why must the assessor be certified?

-ASHRAE's Building Energy Assessment Professional certification requires that candidates meet eligibility requirements and pass an examination that tests understanding of the needed body of knowledge.
+ASHRAE's Building Energy Assessment Professional (BEAP) and Building Energy Modeling Professional (BEMP) certification requires that candidates meet eligibility requirements and pass an examination that tests understanding of the needed body of knowledge.
 Because bEQ overlays a detailed collection of data upon the methodology and procedures outlined in the ASHRAE Level 1 Energy Audit, persons submitting data for a bEQ rating must have demonstrated they have the knowledge and experience necessary.

 I'm a building assessor.
 How do I become ASHRAE-certified?

-Steps to obtain a Building Energy Assessment Professional certification can be found here.
+Steps to obtain a Building Energy Assessment Professional (BEAP) or Building Energy Modeling Professional (BEMP) certification can be found here.

 What's the cost and what will the owner receive?

-The registration fee for bEQ is $500.
-This fee, which typically will be included among the fees charged by the certified assessor, covers registration and program administration and will enable the assessor to provide the building owner with:
+The registration fee to receive a bEQ rating is $500.
+This fee, which typically will be included among the fees charged by the certified assessor, covers registration and program administration, will enable the assessor to provide the building owner with:

 When is the bEQ registration fee paid?